A comparison of the effectiveness of alternative DC and CDC designs in a UK market: Effectiveness of the internal longevity market

 The idea is to include the noise coming from the stochastic longevity payments in the computation of $\tilde{\epsilon}_t$, so that a neural network trained on the assumption that equation \eqref{eq:wealthInfinite} holds, will still correctly compute the total wealth.
 The true longevity payment for a finite fund is a random variable which we denote by $P_{f,t} w_{t-}$.
 In a finite fund, the wealth satisfies the following modified version of equation \eqref{eq:wealthInfinite}.

 Comparing equations \eqref{eq:wealthFinite} and \eqref{eq:wealthInfinite}, we define the modified noise process $\tilde{\epsilon}_t$ by requiring that the following equation holds

+where $F$ defines the log wealth increment.
 When we pass $\tilde{\epsilon}_t$ as the noise input into the neural network which has been trained assuming an infinite fund, it will compute the wealth of the fund at the next period so that it matches that given by equation \eqref{eq:wealthFinite}.